Jighdan/The-Scoop/README.md

 * This is the same `.env` file that you will use in The-Scoop
 * Run the app with `npm start`

-Now you should have a populated databse to work with, make sure you copy the `.env` file into The-Scoop so that it can read from the databse.
+Now you should have a populated database to work with, make sure you copy the `.env` file into The-Scoop so that it can read from the database.